whypam/x455-HTML5-CSS3/README.md

 3. **Design**.
 Design is a mockup of your final project.
 Mockup is where your project will begin to take shape.
 When wireframing is meant to quickly come up with a concept, mockup is where things take life.

    You will add colors and content to your mockup.
 In this stage, you may not have all the images, videos and text content ready.
 So you can reuse the same images in multiple places as placeholders.
 For text content, you may use Lorem Ipsum dummy text [https://www.lipsum.com/](https://www.lipsum.com/).

-4. **Prototyping**.
-Make use of design software (e.g., Figma, Adobe XDesign, InVision) to build simulation of your website.
-That means the prototype will behave the same or similar to your actual website.

-   You can choose any software to build the prototype, just make sure the software has an option to create a public share link, because you will need to submit the public share link to Canvas.

-5. **Coding**.
+4. **Coding**.
 You will code your website (6 pages) in HTML5 and CSS3 (make use of JavaScript and JQuery) in Visual Studio Code, then test/run it on Google Chrome browser.
 In this stage, you should have all images, videos and text content needed for your website.

-6. **Website deployment**.
+5. **Website deployment**.
 GitHub online account and GitHub Desktop will be utilized for your website deployment.
 Instructions on creating a GitHub account, installing GitHub Desktop and other GitHub related tasks will be provided throughout the course.

 ## Peer Review